fastify/fastify-swagger/README.md

 #### Complex serialization in query and cookie, eg. JSON

-Note: not supported for OA2 and lower specification
+Note: not supported for OA2 and lower version of specification.
+Read more in OA3 [documentation](https://swagger.io/docs/specification/describing-parameters/#schema-vs-content).

 ```
 http://localhost/?filter={"foo":"baz","bar":"qux"}